Smithay/book/src/client/sctk/drawing.md

     .expect("Failed to create a memory-backed file.");
 ```

-The [`DoubleMemPool`] keeps track automatically of which of its underlying memory pool is still being used by the
+The [`DoubleMemPool`] keeps automatically track of which of its underlying memory pools is still being used by the
 server, allowing us to use the other.
 If at some point we try to draw and both are still in use, [`DoubleMemPool`]
 will not let us access any pool.
 If that happens, the callback we gave to [`Environment::create_double_pool()`] will
 be invoked as soon as one pool is free again and we can draw.
 We will not be doing such reactive drawing in this